 This would be awful news if there was no way out of being pessimistic, but Seligman himself claims that he's a "born pessimist".
 Much of his work focuses on learned optimism, and the first thing his optimism programs teach is to recognize the catastrophic things that we say to ourselves when things go wrong.

 Pessimists think that they (or their usual bad luck) are responsible for the bad things that happen to them.
 They think that one bad thing happening means that more are on the way.
 Optimists, in contrast, see negative events as being external and unrelated to them, isolated negative incidents that have no relationship to other aspects of their lives, or things that might happen in the future.
 I choose to see negative events as surprise circumstances that always, in retrospect, arrive with a gift hidden inside.

 You can decide which attitude to have - who would you rather be?

-Today, I thoroughly enjoy living with the attitude that "things will always work out".
-Whenever something challenging comes along, that's what I say.
-And if I forget, my Mexican husband reminds me.
+Today, I enjoy living with the attitude that "things will always work out" (not always the way we hope they will, but we survive things somehow and get through, the vast majority of the time).
+Whenever something challenging comes along, that's what I say (along with saying a prayer, just in case you think I rely entirely on my own strength - I sure don't).
 I may feel sorry for myself for a little while, but eventually I pull up my socks and start to look for the gift in the experience.
 I do what I need to deal with the situation, but trust that as a rule, things will work out well.
-And they always do, in some way - if I remember to look for it.
+And it helps to I remember to look for that phenomenon at work.

-Focus on your strengths, focus on your successes, and focus on all that's good about life.
+Focus on all that's good about life.
 Even if you never have before, you can start right now.
 We have so much to be optimistic about - regardless of what's going on in the world right now, if you have access to the internet you have a better standard of living than millions of others out there.
 Be grateful for what you have, and know that all things work together for good, if you choose to see life's events from that perspective.
 It really is a choice.